streathamchess/streathamchess.github.io/index.md

 ## Chess during coronavirus outbreak

-There is no face to face chess during the coronavirus crisis.
-All leagues are suspended, and our venue for social chess, Streatham Library, is closed.
+There is no face to face chess during the coronavirus outbreal.
+All leagues are suspended and our venue for social chess, Streatham Library, is closed.

-However Streatham Chess Club is working on going online.
+However Streatham Chess Club is working towards going online.

 To play with clubmates and in club-organised events, do the following: